shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 - What is it?

-- This command will be help to diagnose specific fault scenarios in an all-round way and locate the cause of the fault
+- This command will be help to diagnose specific fault scenarios in an all-roundly way and locate the cause of the fault

 - What shall be its scope ?
     1. Use command `all` can diagnose all resource
-    2. Use command `node` can roubleshoot the cause of edge node failure with installed software
+    2. Use command `node` can troubleshoot the cause of edge node failure with installed software
-       1. check system resources is enought
+       1. check system resources is enough
-       2. check container runtime is runting
+       2. check container runtime is running
-       3. check that all edgecore components are running
+       3. check all edgecore components are running
-       4. check that cloudercore can be connected
+       4. check cloudercore can be connected
     3. Use command `pod` can troubleshooting specific container application instances on nodes
        1. check pod Is the configuration correct
        2. check pod  image can be right pull
-       3. check pod schecule
+       3. check pod schedule
        4. check pod probe
-       5. and many more
+       5. many more
     4. Use command `installation` is same as "keadm check all"

 `keadm debug check`